 About the Happier Hour® Method

-Created by Dr. Robin Engelman, a clinical psychologist and educator with 25+ years of experience, the method blends habit science, neuroscience, CBT, and positive psychology to help students build resilience from the inside out.
-Instead of overhauling their lives, students learn to shift their emotional baseline—one intentional ritual at a time.
+Created by Dr. Robin Engelman, a clinical psychologist and educator with more than 25 years of experience, the method draws on habit science, neuroscience, cognitive behavioral therapy, and positive psychology to give students practical tools they can use throughout their lives.

 The Story Cure (Grades 6–10)